 To update a system running the Ouzo release of GroupServer (14.03) to Slivovica (14.06) carry out the following steps.

 Download the Slivovica tar-ball from the GroupServer download page.

 Uncompress the tar-ball:

 Change to the directory that contains your existing GroupServer installation.

-Copy the new configuration files to your existing GroupServer installation:
+Copy the new version-configuration files to your existing GroupServer installation:

 In your existing GroupServer installation run: